Northstar Winery

 - 1994 founding: established dedicated Merlot operation when WA Merlot was state's most-cited red variety (before Cabernet Sauvignon surpassed Merlot in 2010s)

-- Production scale: ~15,000-20,000 cases/year; broader wholesale distribution; Ste.
+- Production scale: up to ~18,000 cases/year; broader wholesale distribution; Ste.
 Michelle Wine Estates portfolio brand alongside Chateau Ste.
-Michelle + Columbia Crest + Stags Leap
+Michelle and Columbia Crest

 Ste.
 Michelle Merlot Specialization and the 1994 Founding

 Northstar Winery was founded in 1994 as a Ste.
 Michelle Wine Estates subsidiary brand with the specific mission of dedicated Merlot production at the premium tier within the broader Ste.
 Michelle portfolio.
 The 1994 founding reflected Ste.
 Michelle's strategic decision to develop a dedicated Merlot brand at a time when Washington Merlot was the state's most-cited red variety: through the 1990s and into the 2000s, Merlot was Washington's largest red planting (Cabernet Sauvignon did not surpass Merlot in WA plantings until the early-to-mid 2010s).
 The Northstar brand provided Ste.
 Michelle with a premium-tier dedicated Merlot identity that complemented the broader Chateau Ste.
 Michelle Merlot bottlings within the producer portfolio.
 Within the Ste.
-Michelle Wine Estates portfolio (which also includes Chateau Ste.
-Michelle, Columbia Crest, Stags Leap Wine Cellars, Erath Winery, and other brands), Northstar serves as the Merlot specialization brand alongside the broader portfolio's varietal coverage.
+Michelle Wine Estates portfolio (which also includes the Washington brands Chateau Ste.
+Michelle and Columbia Crest), Northstar serves as the Merlot specialization brand alongside the broader portfolio's varietal coverage.

 - Northstar founded 1994 as Ste.
 Michelle Wine Estates subsidiary brand; specific mission: dedicated Merlot production at premium tier within broader Ste.
 Michelle portfolio